 - With the COVID-19 pandemic fear to rise, consumers are opting for contactless payment, as such, is the OCBC OneCollect platform ready to receive a high volume of transactions in one-go?

 Based on a poll done by Mastercard, they have revealed that 51% of consumers in the Asia Pacific are very concerned about health and cleanliness as such they move to practice paying by cards.
 It has been obvious that people are using the digital payment for more transactions since the pandemic.
 However, how long will consumers avoid using cash?
 Are grocery shops and food stalls will continue to offer digital payment or will they eventually use paper notes?
 Join this panel to understand and hear the point of view from the experts.

 Why Contactless Payments?
 COVID-19 Could Be Lurking!

 Banks have been hit with a tidal wave due to COVID-19.
 Customers have to face the realities that things are changing, and find ways to do things a little differently.
 Even countries like Germany, that love their cold hard cash, have increased their adoption of contactless payments from 35% to 50% just from the start of 2020 according to the Association of German Banks.
-Contactless payments have been around but now due to COVID-19 more people would rather use the contactless payment option.
-In this session, the panelists will discuss on:
+Contactless payments have been around but now due to COVID-19, more people would rather use the contactless payment option.
+In this session, the speaker will discuss on:

 Networking Luncheon & Tour to Exhibition Hall